 Our Black Angus are humanely raised exclusively on pasture at a stocking rate of at least two acres per head.
 They live on a diet of grass, with free-choice access to spent whiskey mash grains, and are completely free of growth-enhancing hormones and antibiotics.

-After slaughter, our Black Angus are dry-aged for a period of twenty-one days before processing.
+After slaughter, this heritage beef is dry-aged for a period of twenty-one days before processing.
 This draws moisture out of the beef, resulting in more pronounced flavor.
 It also breaks down connective tissue, resulting in greater tenderness.

 We'd put the quality of our beef up against any other.
-Reach out to our customers who have had an opportunity to try some and they'll tell you about its superb taste, texture, and marbling.
+Just ask our customers who have had an opportunity to try some and they'll tell you about its superb taste, texture, and marbling.

 Beef By The Share